 While other dog breeds (such as the Beagle) will howl too, it sounds different.
 After all, howling is the main form of communication for these dogs.
 That’s just not the case with the Beagle.

-Do Puppy Huskies Howl?
+Do Husky Puppies Howl?

 It’s rare to hear a Husky puppy howl – but that doesn’t mean they aren’t trying.
 Howls are an instinctual part of Husky behavior, and Husky pups are no different.
+There’s a good chance they’ll figure out how to howl even without hearing another dog’s howl.

 Although Huskies will naturally learn to howl, they learn much faster if an older Husky lives in the same household.
 Dogs are great at learning from each other.
 It really just takes one Husky to show them what they can do.